Who is Harry Markowitz?

 Harry Markowitz is an American economist and creator of the influential Modern Portfolio Theory (MPT) still widely used today.

-- Harry Markowitz is an American economist and creator of the Modern Portfolio Theory (MPT). published his piece on MPT in 1952.
+- Harry Markowitz is an American economist and creator of the Modern Portfolio Theory (MPT).
+Markowitz published his piece on MPT in 1952.

 - The Modern Portfolio Theory (MPT) is an asset allocation theory that uses concepts such as correlation, risk, and return to find the optimal portfolio weightings.
 The theory assumes investors are risk-averse and concludes that diversification can reduce portfolio risk.

-- Markowitz received the John Von Neumann Theory Prize in 1989 and Nobel Memorial Prize in Economic Sciences in 1990.
+- Markowitz received the John Von Neumann Theory Prize in 1989 and the Nobel Memorial Prize in Economic Sciences in 1990.